lshapz/my-join-web-0916/README.md

 #=> ["aardvark", "hedgehog", "wallaby"]
 ```

-It defaults to just putting every element into a string with no string inbetween if not passed an argument.
+It defaults to just putting every element into a string with no string in between if not passed an argument.

 ```ruby
 animals.my_join